-Science/Botany The Montessori Science curriculum includes a limitless wealth of exposure to the world around, as students are exposed to a mass of information to whet their interest in the very appealing decor provided by nature.
-Sensorial exploration and botany materials teach students to identify and refine perceptions of the natural world around them; thus creating a foundation for scientific knowledge to be acquired in years to come.
+Science The Montessori Science curriculum includes a limitless wealth of exposure to the world around, as students are exposed to a mass of information to whet their interest in the very appealing decor provided by nature.
+Sensorial exploration of scientific foundational principles, botany, zoology, biology, astronomy, and geology materials teach students to identify and refine perceptions of the natural world.